IGF-1 - The Growth Factor of Healing and Rejuvenation

 IGF-1 to Repair and Regenerate Nerves

-In animal studies IGF-1 significantly decreased apoptosis (programmed cell death) and enhanced the sprouting of axons of the spinal cord motor neurons.
-It increased intramuscular nerve sprouting a whopping ten fold when it was given to normal adult rats.
-In fact, according to a group of researchers at Cephalon, Inc., in West Chester, Pennsylvania, IGF-1 may be the long-sought endogenous motor neuron sprouting factor.
+In animal studies IGF-1 has been found to decrease the apoptosis (programmed cell death) that can happen after a CVA (cerebral vascular incident) or MI (myocardial infarction) and enhance the sprouting of axons of the spinal cord motor neurons.
+IGF-1 was also found to increase intramuscular nerve sprouting ten fold when it was given to normal adult rats.
+In fact, researchers at Cephalon, Inc., in West Chester, Pennsylvania, believe that IGF-1 may be the "long-sought endogenous motor neuron sprouting factor."1

 The possibilities seem endless at this time.
 If IGF-1 can regenerate spinal cord motor neurons it may be useful in treating amyotrophic lateral sclerosis (ALS), a disease that causes the loss of spinal cord and cortical motor neurons and results in complete paralysis and death.
 It may also be useful for other peripheral neuropathies.